japila-books/apache-spark-internals/docs/SparkContext.md

 appName: String
 ----

-`appName` gives the value of the mandatory xref:ROOT:SparkConf.adoc#spark.app.name[spark.app.name] setting.
+`appName` gives the value of the mandatory ROOT:SparkConf.md#spark.app.name[spark.app.name] setting.

-NOTE: `appName` is used when link:spark-standalone.adoc#SparkDeploySchedulerBackend[`SparkDeploySchedulerBackend` starts], link:spark-webui-SparkUI.adoc#createLiveUI[`SparkUI` creates a web UI], when `postApplicationStart` is executed, and for Mesos and checkpointing in Spark Streaming.
+NOTE: `appName` is used when spark-standalone.md#SparkDeploySchedulerBackend[`SparkDeploySchedulerBackend` starts], spark-webui-SparkUI.md#createLiveUI[`SparkUI` creates a web UI], when `postApplicationStart` is executed, and for Mesos and checkpointing in Spark Streaming.

 == [[applicationAttemptId]] Unique Identifier of Execution Attempt -- `applicationAttemptId` Method